divya04-hue/bamoe9-k8s/README.md

 TBD:
 1. OCP: Keycloak console error from browser
-2. OCP: Test OIDC verification use HTTP (investigate how to set HTTPS) 2.1 OCP: workaround using route with HTTP ... only for demo
+2. OCP: OIDC verification from BAMOE pod use HTTP (investigate how to set HTTPS) 2.1 OCP: workaround using url Keycloak (route) with HTTP ... only for demo

 Ignore initial deployment pod's restarts, Keycloak server is slower than its clients.